On the derived category of 1-motives: A tensor structure on )

-for three $1$-motives $N_1,N_2,N$, where the right hand side is the biextension group introduced by Cristiana Bertolin \cite{bert}, but we have not tried to check it\footnote{This was since proven in \cite{bermaz}.}.
+for three $1$-motives $N_1,N_2,N$, where the right hand side is the biextension group introduced by Bertolin \cite{bert}.
 This puts in perspective her desire to interpret these groups as Hom groups in the (future) tannakian category generated by $1$-motives.

 More precisely, one expects that $\DM_\gm\boxtimes\Q$ carries a motivic $t$-struct\-ure whose heart $\MM$ would be the searched-for abelian category of mixed motives.
 Then $\M\otimes\Q$ would be a full subcategory of $\MM$ and we might consider the thick tensor subcategory $\M^\otimes\subseteq \MM$ generated by $\M\otimes\Q$ and the Tate motive (inverse to the Lefschetz motive): this is the putative category Bertolin has in mind.